colin-mueller-sonarsource/ngx-deploy-npm/README.md

 ## 🚀 Continuous Delivery <a name="continuous-delivery"></a>

-Independently of the CI/CD that you are using, you need an NPM token.
+Independently of the CI/CD you are using, you need an NPM token.
 To do so, you have two methods.

 - Via [NPM web page](https://docs.npmjs.com/creating-and-viewing-authentication-tokens)
 - Using [`npm token create`](https://docs.npmjs.com/cli/token.html)